mozilla-services/merino-py/docs/dev/testing.md

 grained control over the inputs.
 Due to their narrow scope, unit tests are fundamental to thorough test coverage.

+To execute unit tests, use: `make unit-tests`

 Unit tests are written and executed with pytest and are located in the `tests/unit` directory, using the same organizational structure as the source code of the merino service.
 Any type aliases or models dedicated for test should be stored in the `types.py` and `models.py` modules respectively.
 The `conftest.py` modules contain common utilities in fixtures.

+For a breakdown of fixtures in use per test, use: `make test-fixtures`

 Available fixtures include:

 #### FilterCaplogFixture
 Useful when verifying log messages, this fixture filters log records captured with